 Cons: A low pitched portion of a mansard roof isn’t ideal for areas receiving heavy snowfall.

 Mansard roofs cost more than typical roofs because of the embellishments and details that go into them.
-But, the added space and character can more than make up for the extra cost of the initial construction.
+However, the added space and character can more than make up for the extra cost of the initial construction.

 Suggested materials: Since a mansard roof has such a unique design, choosing a unique material could make the roof that much more special.
 Using metal, such as copper or zinc for the steep portion of the roof, can be more expensive up front, but will require much less maintenance down the road, making it a good long-term choice.